ZeeshanMukhtar1/OpenVerse/README.md

 Contribute to our open-source repository this October, and the best part?
 When you contribute, your name will shine on our [website](https://open-verse.netlify.app/) for the world to see.
 Your code, your name, and your impact, all on display for the world to see.
 Let's build something awesome together! 💪

+### join the Community..!

+Join our community of open-source contributors!
+Your ideas matter, and we're excited to have you on board.
+Let's collaborate and shape the future together.
+Connect with us on [WhatsApp Chanel](https://chat.whatsapp.com/JGsCMs4oJrE3uSBAUljiWr).

 ---